lxaw/GoogleSubtitleGenerator/README.md

 ###### :hammer: To do:
 * See if there is anyway to get the timestamps.
 Try to play around with slowing down the audio / changing pitch to improve translation quality.
+*
+## ❤️ How to Support ❤️
+- If this code or anyother I have written has helped you, feel free to make a donation at https://www.buymeacoffee.com/whalenlexn.